scil-vital/dwi_ml/docs/for_developers/models/directionGetters.rst

 Direction Getters
 =================

+It adds 2-layer neural network with the appropriate output size depending on the format of the output direction: 3 values (x, y, z) for regression, n values for classification on a sphere with N directions, etc. It also defines the compute_loss method, using an appropriate choice of loss in each case (ex, cosinus error for regression, negative log-likelihood for classification, etc.).
+For more information, see below:

 Direction getter (sub)-models should be used as last layer of any streamline generation model.
 They define the format of the output and possible associated loss functions.

 All models have been defined as 2-layer neural networks, with the hidden layer-size the half of the input size (the input, here, is the output of the main model), and the output size depends on each model as described below.
 ReLu activation and dropout layers are added.
 Final direction getter layers are as below: